httpwg/http-extensions/draft-ietf-httpbis-replay.md

 A 425 (Too Early) status code indicates that the server is unwilling to risk processing a request that might be replayed.

-Clients (user-agents and intermediaries) that sent the request in early data MUST automatically retry the request when receiving a 425 (Too Early) response status code.
+User agents that send a request in early data MUST automatically retry the request when receiving a 425 (Too Early) response status code.
 Such retries MUST NOT be sent in early data.

-Intermediaries that receive a 425 (Too Early) status code MAY automatically retry requests after allowing the handshake to complete unless the original request contained the `Early-Data` header field when it was received.
+In all cases, an intermediary can forward a 425 (Too Early) status code.
-Otherwise, an intermediary MUST forward the 425 (Too Early) status code.
+Intermediaries MUST forward a 425 (Too Early) status code if the request that it received and forwarded contained an `Early-Data` header field.
+An intermediary that receives a request in early data MAY automatically retry that request in response to a 425 (Too Early) status code, but it MUST wait for the TLS handshake to complete on the connection where it received the request.

 The server cannot assume that a client is able to retry a request unless the request is received in early data or the `Early-Data` header field is set to